hguo1212/next-demo/posts/english-words.md

 css modules are extracted from the Javascript bundles at build time and generate .css files that are load automatically by Next.js
 - illustrate 解释
 - hydration 水合（作用）
-When a page is loaded by the browswe, its JavaScript code runs and makes the page fully interactive.(This process is called hydration).
+When a page is loaded by the browser, its JavaScript code runs and makes the page fully interactive.(This process is called hydration).
 - so far 到目前为止
 So far, all the pages we've created do not require fetching external data.
 - individual 个人的